 Why is HECVAT Important?

-HECVAT is important because higher education institutions are heavily reliant on outsourcing and on-sourcing, introducing potential vendor risk.
+HECVAT is important because higher education institutions rely heavily on outsourcing and on-sourcing, introducing potential vendor risk.

-- Cost savings: Many vendors benefit from economies of scale and are able to offer a good or service at a lower cost than you would be able to internally.
+- Cost savings: Many vendors offer goods or services at a lower cost than if they were processed internally.

 Who Uses HECVAT?